QualiChain/P2Cstore/README.md

 ![web][logo]

 [logo]: https://web.ist.utl.pt/~ist180970/assets/img/qualichain-logo.png
-A webapp for the Qualichain Portuguese PoC.
+A Storage System for the Qualichain Portuguese PoC.
 The Qualichain Portuguese PoC is about the interaction between a higher education organization, IST (or Técnico Lisboa), and a recruiting organization, AMA.
 A full version of the PoC source code is provided in another repository (https://github.com/QualiChain/consortium).

-This repository presents an alternative app to be executed by a recruiting organization.
-The difference is that the Recruiting Module of the other repository is a standalone app that has to be installed before executed, whereas the Recruiting Webapp is, as the name suggests, a web application.
+This repository presents a storage system for the blockchain.
+This system can work paralely to the blockchain storing files that are added through transactions on the blockchain and stored here.

 ## Index:
 - [System Requirements](#system-requirements)